Ecteninion

 Ecteninion is an extinct genus of meat-eating cynodonts that lived during the Late Triassic (Carnian) in South America.
 The type species Ecteninion lunensis was named by R.N.
 Martinez, C.L.
 May, and C.A.
 Forster in 1996.
-E. lunensis is known from a nearly complete skull of about 11 cm in length.
+The holotype of E. lunensis is PVSJ 422, it's known from a nearly complete skull of about 11 cm in length.
 It was found in the Cancha de Bochas Member of the Ischigualasto Formation in the Ischigualasto-Villa Unión Basin in northwestern Argentina.
 It has been interpreted as a basal eucynodont.
 The holotype is in the collection of the Universidad Nacional de San Juan.

+Body size

+Although specimens larger than the holotype are present in the Ischigualasto Formation, they are notably smaller than Trucidocynodon from the Santa Maria Formation.

+Phylogeny

+Ecteninion in a cladogram after Hopson & Kitching (2001):

+Cladogram after Stefanello et al. (2023):